martinsaravia/pyFSI/README.md

-# pyFSI v0.1.0
+# pyFSI v0.2.0

-This is the first version of pyFSI, a code for solving fluid-structure interaction problems.
+This is the second version of pyFSI, a code for solving fluid-structure interaction problems.

 # Usage

-Create a folder containing an input file under the cases directory.
+Create a folder in the cases directory containing the .json input file and an allrun.py which executes the solver.

-Set the name of the file in run.py

-Execute run.py
+Follow the examples in the case directory.
+Currently we support three type of analysis: eigenvalue extraction, nonlinear transient and preCICE-Calculix-pyFSI transient.